 Want to pay off your debt without rolling it back into your mortgage?
 If yes, here’s how to lower your monthly payments without refinancing.

-EasyKnock makes it possible to sell your home for cash, pay off your debt (including your mortgage), and continue leasing your home at an affordable monthly rate.
+A sale-leaseback makes it possible to sell your home for cash, pay off your debt (including your mortgage), and continue leasing your home at a monthly rate.
 Without monthly debt payments, you’ll have more money in your pocket to make your next move.
 And you can stay in your home for as long as you want as you work towards your next financial goal.

-A sale-leaseback is one of the best alternative ways to get equity out of your home.
+A sale-leaseback is one of the best alternative ways to convert home equity.